tiagoprn/tiagoprn/README.md

 - [infrastructure automation scripts, configuration, etc](https://github.com/tiagoprn/devops).

-Feel free to browse any of them.
-If you want to ask anything, feel free to open a issue.
-I am also open to pull requests. ;)
+Feel free to browse any of them. **If you want to ask anything, go ahead and open an issue**.
+I also accept pull requests. ;)

 ## What I am learning

-You can check that on [writeloop](https://writeloop.dev) - which is my second brain that is part of my development workflow and so, fully automated.
+You can check that on [writeloop](https://writeloop.dev) - which is my second brain that is part of my development workflow and is fully automated.

 <!--
 **tiagoprn/tiagoprn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.